This post originally appeared in 2013. At the time it was linked to by CNN.

 Let’s say a Canadian and a non-Canadian turn a corner and bump into each other on a sidewalk.
 The Canuck will probably be the first to say cheerily ‘Sorry about that’ even though both were equally at fault, or perhaps no fault existed.
 The other person may also apologize, just as cheerily, resulting in what is known as a civilized exchange.
 Then again they may seize on the Canadian’s apology to feel superior and reply with ‘You certainly should be sorry’ or some other witty retort.

 Keep this in mind the next time a Canadian apologizes to you; don’t be fooled by our oft used ‘sorry’, sometimes we’re actually expressing our sympathy for your shortcomings

-In this case the subtlety of the sorry masks its true intent, which is along the lines of ‘Sorry, I didn’t realize you are a total arsehole unable to function in normal society’.
-You see, the sorry in this case is more akin to the sorry expressed to someone recently bereaved; you weren’t responsible for the death of the loved one, but you ‘feel’ sorry for their loss – you empathise with them.
-In our case you feel sorry for the cloddish boor for being a cloddish boor.
+In this case, the subtlety of the sorry masks its true intent, which is along the lines of ‘Sorry, I didn’t realize you are a total arsehole unable to function in normal society’.
+You see, the sorry in this case is more akin to the sorry expressed to someone recently bereaved; you weren’t responsible for the death of the loved one, but you ‘feel’ sorry for their loss – you empathize with them.
+In our case, we feel sorry for the cloddish boor for being a cloddish boor.

 … don’t be fooled by our oft used ‘sorry’, sometimes we’re actually expressing our sympathy for your shortcomings